Incline Village and Nevada-side Lake Tahoe shoreline

 Coffee under pines

-Incline mornings sit in the trees rather than against a strip.
-Coffee, groceries, and trail chatter happen beneath tall pines, with the lake flashing blue between roofs and branches.
+Incline mornings begin among tall pines rather than along a commercial strip.
+Cafes, groceries, and trail access sit above the shore, with glimpses of the lake between roofs and branches.

 East Shore water